nasrat-v/nm_objdump/README.md

 # nm_objdump
 A simple implementation of GNU shell commands: Nm and Objdump.

-There are very useful tool for programmers who are working on compilation tools, or for programmers who are working on binary security.
+These are very useful tools for programmers working on compiling tools, or for programmers working on binary security.

 # NM
 GNU nm lists the symbols from object files objfile….
 If no object files are listed as arguments, nm assumes the file a.out.